sharkham/prompt-generator/README.md

 Stuck on what to write?
 Try this simple writing prompt generator!

-Prompt Generator is a single page React app where users can generate writing prompts from multiple lists of words (currently a general set of random words or nautical terms).
+Prompt Generator is a single page React app where users can generate writing prompts from multiple lists of words (currently a general set of random words or a set of nautical terms).

 Check it out here: https://promptgenerator.netlify.app/